 Reading articles on the best restaurants in Rome and all you’re getting is fine dining and expensive restaurants?
-This list covers the best restaurants in Rome at every price point, so you can decide where you want to eat for every occasion.
+This list covers the best restaurants in Rome at every price point, from paper plates to Michelin Star, so you can decide where you want to eat for every occasion.

 Pro Tip: Bookmarks are the key to organizing a great trip.
 Bookmark this post in a “Rome” folder in your browser.
 This way you can circle back to it when you’re traveling.
 Also, check out our dedicated guide to planning your visit to Rome, which has everything you’ll need, and our top-rated Rome tours.